egohommeli12345/user_management_fullstack/README.md

 * /deleteUser endpoint for deleting specified user from the database

 ### FRONTEND
-* Completing register form visually
-* Adding fetch POST for /addUser endpoint
 * Adding fetch POST for /deleteUser endpoint
-* Password reset and register button functionality
+* Password reset button functionality